The Queen's Gambit - Episode 1 review

 It may not be the actual MCO (Modern Chess Openings) but they definitely did not use any prop book, it was an actual chess book as the diagrams visible in the photo gives it away.

-The custodian introduced Beth to Mr. Ganz, a high school (Duncan High) chess coach of a chess club.
-When Mr. Ganz put his fists forward with hidden pawns, she looked at the custodian and he explained, 'You play the color you choose'.
+The custodian introduced Beth to Mr. Ganz, a high school (Duncan High) coach of a chess club.
+When Mr. Ganz put his fists forward with hidden pawns, Beth looked at the custodian and he explained, 'You play the color you choose'.
 The game started with 1.Nf3 f5 and we cut to the following position:

 Here is the complete position: